-Improving the predictability of severe droughts in Amazonia and of their consequences requires a coordinated approach to integrate diverse data sets and perspectives from multiple disciplines.
+Improving the predictability of severe droughts in Amazonia and of their consequences requires a coordinated approach to integrate diverse datasets and perspectives from multiple disciplines.
 Such predictability is critical since impact assessments and vulnerability measures have to be taken considering future climate change scenarios, including increases in the frequency and intensity of climate extremes.

 The meteorological data indicate that the drought of 2005 differed from the El Niño-related severe droughts of 1926, 1983, or 1998.
 For the 2005 case, changes in circulation regimes leading to the drought were associated with the warming of the tropical North Atlantic.
-Our analysis suggests that this drought occurred in the context of the observed warming in the tropical North Atlantic, estimated as +0.5 C in the last 30 years.
-Considering this trend and the SST gradients between tropical North-South Atlantic since 1920, we conclude that the warming in the tropical North Atlantic was the most intense since 1920, but it is still unclear how much of this warming is due to natural climate variability or to anthropogenic effects.
+Our analysis suggests that this drought occurred in the context of the observed warming in the tropical North Atlantic, estimated as +0.5°C in the last 30 yr.
+Considering this trend and the SST gradients between the tropical North and South Atlantic since 1920, we conclude that the warming in the tropical North Atlantic was the most intense since 1920, but it is still unclear how much of this warming is due to natural climate variability or to anthropogenic effects.

-To further explore the subject of drought-climate change in Amazonia, additional research should focus on improving parameterization and incorporating available empirical data (from the LBA experiment, for example) on land-surface models used to model ecosystem responses to drought.
+To further explore the subject of drought-climate change in Amazonia, additional research should focus on improving parameterization and incorporating available empirical data [e.g., from the Large-Scale Biosphere-Atmosphere Experiment in Amazonia (LBA)] on land surface models used to model ecosystem responses to drought.
 As a first priority, we need a better representation of below-ground processes such as root structure and function, phenotypic plasticity, and hydraulic redistribution in these models.
 In addition we need to have a better mechanistic understanding of the critical thresholds beyond which the forest will become inflammable.
-This implies the need to develop a better process-based understanding on how Amazonian ecosystems will respond to directional changes in precipitation regimes.
-Numerical experiments that consider the warming in the tropical Atlantic and that can discriminate the natural and human induced forcings could also explain the nature of this drought and explores the possibility of more droughts in the future.
+This implies the need to develop a better process, based understanding on how Amazonian ecosystems will respond to directional changes in precipitation regimes.
+Numerical experiments that consider the warming in the tropical Atlantic and that can discriminate between the natural and human-induced forcings could also explain the nature of this drought and explore the possibility of more droughts in the future.

 Changing drought frequency and intensity would have profound environmental and social impacts in Amazonia.
 Further research is needed to analyze the synergies between climate change and land use decisions that can promote/inhibit fire-prone environments and ignition sources and that affect regional hydrological cycles.
-Finally, we need to establish a research protocol to integrate multiple scales to include the broader ecological, hydrological, climatological and sociological context of the region.
-By doing this, we will enhance our understanding of the complexities of the ecologic-hydrologic interactions and improve our ability to generalize about the consequences of changing precipitation regimes due to natural and anthropogenic factors on the functioning of the Amazon Basin.
+Finally, we need to establish a research protocol to integrate multiple scales to include the broader ecological, hydrological, climatological, and sociological context of the region.
+By doing this, we will enhance our understanding of the complexities of the ecologic-hydrologic interactions and improve our ability to generalize about the consequences of changing precipitation regimes due to natural and anthropogenic factors on the functioning of the Amazon basin.